-Artificial intelligence has set general intelligence as its holy grail, something that seems to be emerging in LLMs, but not in the way its pioneers envisioned.
+Artificial intelligence has set general intelligence as its holy grail, something that seems to be emerging in LLMs, but not in the way envisioned by its pioneers.
 LLMs are versatile across a wide range of language tasks and can even write computer programs.
-What I find remarkable is that they seem to have a highly developed social sense.
+What I find remarkable is that LLMs seem to have a highly developed social sense.
 The mirror hypothesis is pointing us in a new direction.
 Could it be that general intelligence has its origin in the ways that humans interact socially, with language emerging as a latecomer in evolution to enhance sociality?

-5 Understanding Intelligence
+Understanding Intelligence

 Humans often underestimate the intelligence of fellow animals because they can't talk to us.
-This negative bias is perhaps an inevitable counterpart of the positive bias that we have for agents that can talk to us despite the fact they may be much less intelligent.
+This negative bias is perhaps an inevitable counterpart of the positive bias that we have for agents that can talk to us, despite the fact they may be much less intelligent.
 Are we intelligent enough to judge intelligence (de Waal, 2016)?
-LLMs have been around only a few years, so it is too early to say what kind of intelligence they or their progeny may have.
-What was remarkable about the talking dog in the story was that he talked at all, not that what he said was necessarily intelligent.
-If we compared LLMs with the average human rather than an ideal rational human, we might get a better match.
-LLMs respond with street smarts even when they are unreliable.
+It has only been a few years since LLMs have been around so it is too early to say what kind of intelligence they or their progeny may have.
+What was remarkable about the talking dog was that it talked at all, not that what it said was necessarily intelligent.
+If we compared LLMs with the average human rather than an ideal rational human we might get a better match.
+LLMs respond with "street smarts" even when they are unreliable.

-The diverging opinions of experts on the intelligence of LLMs suggest that our old ideas based on natural intelligence are inadequate.
-LLMs can help us get beyond old thinking and old concepts inherited from nineteenth-century psychologists.
-We need to create a deeper understanding for words like intelligence, understanding, ethics, and even artificial (Bratton & Agüera y Arcas, 2022).
-Human intelligence is more than language, and we may share some aspects of intelligence with LLMs but not others.
+The diverging opinions of experts on the intelligence of LLMs suggests that our old ideas based on natural intelligence are inadequate.
+LLMs can help us get beyond old thinking and old concepts inherited from 19th century psychologists.
+We need to create a deeper understanding for words like "intelligence," "understanding," "ethics" and even "artificial."
+(Bratton and Agüera y Arcas, 2022).
+Human intelligence is more than language and we may share some aspects of intelligence with LLMs but not others.
 For example, LLMs can be creative, which is considered a hallmark of intelligence.
 Some of the text in the dialogs would be difficult to generate without assuming LLMs had learned to interpret human intentions.
 This suggests that we need a better understanding of "intentions."
-This concept is rooted in the theory of mind, which may also bear a closer look.
+This "concept" is rooted in the theory of "mind," which may also bear a closer look.

-If you look up any of the italicized words in the previous paragraph in a dictionary, you will find definitions that are strings of other words, which themselves are defined by strings of words.
+If you look up any of the above words in double quotation marks in a dictionary, you will find definitions that are strings of other words, which themselves are defined by strings of words.
 This is circular.
 Hundreds of books have been written about "consciousness," which are even longer strings of words, and we still don't have a working scientific definition.
-But surely words like attention have scientific definitions, and indeed hundreds of papers have been published about "attention."
+But surely words like "attention" have scientific definitions, and indeed hundreds of papers have been published about "attention."
 Each paper sets up an experiment and comes to a conclusion, often different from the conclusions of other papers based on different experiments.
-There was a generation of psychologists in the twentieth century who fought pitched battles about whether attention occurred early in the visual processing stream or at late stages based on different experiments.
+There was a generation of psychologists in the 20th century who fought pitched battles about whether attention occurred early in the visual processing stream or at late stages based on different experiments.
 The problem is that with something as complex as a brain, with so many interacting neuron and internal states, different experiments probe different parts, each studying a different type of "attention."